-Companies must justify via epidemiological data about the disease (e.g., life expectancy, symptoms and duration, health-related quality of life) that the drug in question will not address an unmet medical need but companies must explain the extent to which the medicinal product is expected to address that need.
+Companies must justify via epidemiological data about the disease (e.g., life expectancy, symptoms and duration, health-related quality of life) that the drug in question may address an unmet medical need and should explain the extent to which the medicinal product is expected to address that need.

 "In order to access the breadth of regulatory support during the clinical stages of development, the potential promising activity of the medicinal product should be based on proof of concept in man to justify that clinical benefit can be expected," EMA says.